Start Printed Page 7291

 Federal Motor Carrier Safety Administration (FMCSA), DOT.

-This exemption is effective April 6, 2015 and expires on April 6, 2017.Start Further Info
+This renewed exemption expires on April 6, 2022.

 FOR FURTHER INFORMATION CONTACT:

 Mr. Thomas Yager, Chief, FMCSA Driver and Carrier Operations Division; Office of Carrier, Driver and Vehicle Safety Standards; Telephone: 614-942-6477.
 Email: MCPSD@dot.gov.
 If you have questions on viewing or submitting material to the docket, contact Docket Services, telephone (202) 366-9826.